MikkelSchubert/paleomix/docs/bam_pipeline/overview.rst

     3. A sequence dictionary is built for each prefix using Picard BuildSequenceDictionary.jar

-2. Pre-processing of reads
+2. Preprocessing of reads

-    2. Adapter sequences, low quality bases and ambigous bases are trimmed; overlapping paired-end reads are merged, and short reads are filtered using AdapterRemoval [Lindgreen2012]_.
+    2. Adapter sequences, low quality bases and ambiguous bases are trimmed; overlapping paired-end reads are merged, and short reads are filtered using AdapterRemoval [Lindgreen2012]_.

 3. Mapping of reads